CIEMAT-Neutrino/SCINT/docs/index.rst

 * **[RECOMENDED] Work with VSCode**:
    - Install VSCode and some extensions: Remote-SSH, Jupyter, vscode-numpy-viewer, **Python Environment Manager**
-   - CREATE VIRTUAL ENVIROMENT: **VSCode venv extension**.
-It will recomend you the ``/scripts/requirements.txt`` packages and it will automatically install them :)
+   - CREATE VIRTUAL ENVIRONMENT: **VSCode venv extension**.
+It will recommend you the ``/scripts/requirements.txt`` packages and it will automatically install them :)

 * From CIEMAT computers
-      - CREATE VIRTUAL ENVIROMENT:
+      - CREATE VIRTUAL ENVIRONMENT:

         .. code-block:: bash